Secure Sparse Matrix Multiplications and their Applications to Privacy-Preserving Machine Learning: Secure sparse multiplications

 Our sparse algorithm reuses a similar intuition to design a fast algorithm and avoid performing a series of vector multiplications.
 Our algorithms have two main steps: (1) compute all the individual scalar multiplications, (2) aggregate them using oblivious sorting.
 In matrix-matrix multiplications, all values in the $k$-th column of $X$ must be multiplied by all values in the $k$-th row of $Y$.
 Our public knowledge provides direct access to the $k$-th column of $X$ and the $k$-th row of $Y$, so we can compute the individual scalar multiplications by iterating on the non-zeros of $X^{(k)}$ and $Y^{\{k\}}$.
 Alg. \ref{alg:sparse_mat_mult} reuses Alg. \ref{alg:naive_aggregate} and \ref{alg:placeholder_removal} for aggregation and placeholder removal.

 Table \ref{tab:mat_mult} compares our sparse algorithm to the dense algorithms.
 The notation $\text{MinMult}=\sum_k \nnz(X^{(k)})\cdot \nnz(Y^{\{k\}})$ denotes the number of non-zero scalar multiplications required by the matrix multiplication.
-It represents an intuitive lower bound: the best plaintext algorithm is $O(\text{MinMult})$, with no optimality proof.
+It represents an intuitive lower bound: the best plaintext algorithm is $O(\text{MinMult})$.
 Our algorithm \emph{only adds a logarithmic factor} compared to the plaintext sparse algorithm \cite{buluc_implementing_2011}.